 No surprise here, but on a low-carbohydrate diet, you don't eat many starchy grain products like pasta, bread, and other bakery products.
 Those who are not so strict sometimes eat whole grains.
 Sweets and sugars, including some fruit sugars, can be pretty much off-limits, too.
 That means you eat them either less frequently or in smaller quantities.
 Instead, you draw on protein- and fat-rich foods such as meat, fish, eggs, and cheese.
 They'll also eat low-sugar fruits, non-starchy vegetables, salad, and nuts in all variations.

-Many swear by the renunciation of carbs to weight loss and keep it off.
+Many swear by limiting carbs as a way to lose weight and keep it off.
 The lack of carbohydrates forces the body to fall back on its fat reserves.
 Recent studies have also shown that low-carb could be a healthier diet for us humans.
 If you exchange carbohydrates for good fats such as olive oil and nuts, you can reduce your heart disease and stroke risk by up to 30 percent.
-You should also rely on your low carb meals for good sources of protein.
+You should also rely on your low-carb meals for good sources of protein.
 The high protein and fat content ensures fast and long satiation and protects the muscle mass.
 This is important for long-term weight loss, as your muscles can burn a lot of excess energy.

 We find carbohydrates in many processed foods, and many staple foods around the globe are also rich in carbs.
 However, low-carbohydrate alternatives are now available for almost all "original foods."
 For example, you can easily substitute a classic pizza dough made from wheat flour with a low carb pizza dough.
 Simply make a crust with cream cheese, grated cheese, and eggs instead.
 Or, you could opt for a more veggie-rich option.
 Trader Joe's has a great cauliflower pizza crust that's lower in carbs, or you can make your own.